A Plaque in 1939

 So the history buffs gave up and installed the plaque in the lobby of the Cliff House at Seal Rocks, a restaurant that boasts of a tenuous connection with Mark Twain….That’s where the plaque is today, on the wall of a resort that never saw His Majesty’s face.

 That was 1986, the year Drury’s book was published.
 According to E Clampus Vitus records (see descriptions 9 and 15 on the second page of the document excerpt here), the ECV plaque was installed at the Cliff House on 25 February 1955 and remained there for more than 30 years before being relocated to the Transbay Terminal — a 1939 bus and rail depot in downtown San Francisco — in November 1986, to commemorate the 50th anniversary of the Bay Bridge.
-The terminal closed in 2010, to make way for the construction of the new Transbay Transit Center, scheduled to open in 2017.
+The terminal closed in 2010, to make way for the construction of the new Transbay Transit Center, scheduled to open in late 2018.

 There have been reports that the 1939 plaque, now in storage, will be part of a permanent interpretive exhibit in the new transit center.